vicbeldo98/causaInf/README.md

 # CausaInf

 CausaInf is a tool that provides a way of making causal inference based on causal diagrams.

-Visual and dynamically, it tries to help enterprises and people analyze their data.
+Visually and dynamically, it tries to help enterprises and people analyze their data.

-This tool relies mainly on two causal inference technologies: [DAGitty](http://www.dagitty.net/) and [DoWhy](https://microsoft.github.io/dowhy/) (created and mantained by Microsoft).
+This tool relies mainly on two causal inference technologies: [DAGitty](http://www.dagitty.net/) and [DoWhy](https://microsoft.github.io/dowhy/).

 DoWhy is used under the MIT License: